igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 recommends explicit path signals.

-This document defines the Explicit Flow Measurement Protocol (EFMP) that takes inspiration from {{TRAIN}} that uses QUIC Long Header packets that are prepended to QUIC v1 or v2 packets as carriers of path signals.
+This document defines the Explicit Flow Measurement Protocol (EFMP) that takes inspiration from {{SCONE}} that uses QUIC Long Header packets that are prepended to QUIC v1 or v2 packets as carriers of path signals.

 While the exploitation of only Q can help in measuring the _upstream loss_ and